tulipjie/readable-latest/README.md

-This project was bootstrapped with Create React App.
+This project was bootstrapped with Create React App.<br>
-It's implement function include edit,delete,vote,post a post and you can comment it.Comments can be edit, delete,vote and post.
+It's implement function include edit,delete,vote,post a post and you can comment it.Comments<br>
+can be edit, delete,vote and post.<br>

-In the project directory,you can install:
+In the project directory,you can install:<br>

-##npm install
+## npm install

-You can run:
+You can run:<br>

-##npm start
+## npm start

-The page will reload if you make edits.
+The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+You will also see any lint errors in the console.<br>

-##npm test
+## npm test

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode.<br>
-See the section about running tests for more information.
+See the section about running tests for more information.<br>

-##npm run build
+## npm run build